It seems that we just keep talking and writing and shouting about taxations, like Europeans or Americans about football.

 One of the few German speaking countries in the world is one of the most developed, like every other German speaking country.
 It also demands from its people to pay for that privilege, as tax rates stand at 55%.
 Aside from the high-income tax rate, it also has a social security rate of 18 %, bonus payments are charged 6 %t, and capital gains tax is at 25 %.

+Aside from the high-income tax rate, it also has a social security rate of 18 %, bonus payments are charged 6 %, and capital gains tax is at 25 %.
 Austria is the 12th richest country in the world in terms of GDP per capita, has a well-developed social market economy, and a high standard of living.

 Denmark has a developed economy that ranks 18th in the world in terms of GDP per capita and 6th in nominal GDP per capita.
 The Danish welfare state is, among other things, based on the concept of citizens having equal access to the different services paid for by taxes.

 As it has a very small population, Danes’ government imposed a total tax rate equivalent to 55.80% of per capita income in order to meet the needs of its people.
-Many see this as a justification for its high tax rates, which also allows for increased social program accessibility for the Danish people.
+Many see this as a justification for its high tax rates, which also allow for increased social program accessibility for Danish people.

-Japan is the third largest national economy in the world, after the United States and China, in terms of nominal GDP and the fourth largest national economy in the world, after the United States, China and India, in terms of purchasing power parity which is astonishing for a country that sits at 10th place in term of population, mainly thanks to their legendary work ethics.
+Japan is the third largest national economy in the world, after the United States and China, in terms of nominal GDP and the fourth largest national economy in the world, after the United States, China and India, in terms of purchasing power parity which is astonishing for a country that sits at 10th place in term of population- mainly thanks to their legendary work ethics.

 With its capital being home to more millionaires than any other city on the globe, Japan is with Israel, only Asian amongst high tax countries, with a tax rate of 55,95% on income.
 Supremacy of Japanese corporations among Asian in producing a variety of sophisticated technology and automobiles means there is plenty of income for the government to tax.

-Portugal is developed and high-income country, with the 45th largest economy in the world and 56,50% tax rate.
+Portugal is a developed and high-income country, with the 45th largest economy in the world and 56,50% tax rate.
 Portugal uses tax to increase equality between high-income earners and the low-income earners in the country.
 Employment income earned is subject to a progressive income tax, which applies to all who are in the workforce.
 Furthermore, a long list of tax allowances can be deducted, including a general deduction, health expenses, life and health insurance, and education expenses.

 Sweden is the seventh-richest country in the world in terms of GDP per capita.
 The standard of living and life expectancy rank among the highest in the world and has a low-income inequality.